redshiftrobotics/blueshift_ros/README.md

 clone this repository

 ### Install Dependencies
-then run `rosdep install -i --from-path src --rosdistro galactic -y`
+`rosdep install -i --from-path src --rosdistro galactic -y` (Make sure this is run in the root folder of this repository)

 ### Build project
 To build the whole project run `colcon build`